 2015: SPCA Malta stops intakes temporarily to reduce the number of animals housed in line with international trends that showed a positive outcome.
 This enables SPCA Malta to focus on the animals’ quality of life better and increase efforts to rehome some of the animals that had been at the centre for over 7 years.

 2016: SPCA Malta only rehomes animals locally in order to maintain better monitoring post-adoption and be in a position to take the animal back if the adoption fails.

 2016: SPCA Malta goes through a re-branding exercise, becoming MSPCA.

 2017: MSPCA makes a number of significant changes to its Rehoming Center in Floriana in line with international standards of animal care to improve the welfare of animals and chances of adoption.

-2021: MSPCA changes strategy from a Rehoming Centre to become a professional animal welfare organisation with a team focusing on campaigns, education, wellbeing and animal rights.
+2021: MSPCA changes strategy from a Rehoming Centre to becoming a professional animal welfare organisation with a team focusing on campaigns, education, wellbeing and animal rights.

-2021: MSPCA becomes full member of EuroGroup for Animals.
+2021: MSPCA becomes a full member of Eurogroup for Animals.